-- t.
-"Money Laundering and Financing of Terrorism or ML/TF" has the same meaning as ascribed to them in AML Act 2010; - "Online transaction" means deposit or withdrawal of cash using different branches of a MFB through electronic means; - v.
-"Ordering institution" means the financial institution that initiates a wire transfer on the instructions of the wire transfer originator in transferring the funds; - w.
-"Originator" means the person who allows or places the order to initiate a fund transfer/wire transfer or an online transaction; - x.
-"Person" has the same meaning as ascribed to it under the AML Act 2010; - y.
+- x.
+"Online Transaction" means deposit or withdrawal of cash using different branches of a MFB through electronic means; - y.
+"Ordering Institution" means the financial institution that initiates a wire transfer on the instructions of the wire transfer originator in transferring the funds; - z.
+"Originator" means the person who allows or places the order to initiate a fund transfer/wire transfer or an online transaction; - aa.
+"Person" has the same meaning as ascribed to it under the AML Act 2010; - bb.
+"Proliferation Financing or PF" means an act of providing funds or financial services which may be used, in whole or in part, for the manufacture, acquisition, possession, development, export, trans-shipment, brokering, transport, transfer, stockpiling or use of nuclear, chemical or biological weapons and their means of delivery and related materials (including both technologies and dual-use goods used for non-legitimate purposes), in contravention of national laws or, where applicable, international obligations; - cc.
 "Politically Exposed Persons or PEPs" are individuals who are entrusted with prominent public functions either domestically or by a foreign country, or in an international organization, for example Heads of State or of government, senior politicians, senior government, judicial or military officials, senior executives of state owned corporations/departments/autonomous bodies.
-This does not intend to cover middle ranking or more junior individuals in the foregoing categories; - z.
-"Respondent bank" means the bank or financial institution outside Pakistan to whom correspondent banking services in Pakistan are provided and vice versa; - aa.
-"Risk" refers to risk associated with money laundering and financing of terrorism; - bb.
-"Senior management" means the officer(s) not below the rank of Executive Vice President as designated by the board of a MFB for the purpose of AML/CFT regulations; - cc.
-"Suspicious Transaction Report or STR" as ascribed in AML Act 2010; and - dd.
-"Walk-in-customer or Occasional Customer" means the person conducting occasional transactions and is not a customer having relationship with the MFB.
+This does not intend to cover middle ranking or more junior individuals in the foregoing categories; - dd.
+"Respondent Bank" means the bank or financial institution outside Pakistan to whom correspondent banking services in Pakistan are provided and vice versa; - ee.
+"Risk" refers to risk associated with money laundering and financing of terrorism; - ff.
+"Senior Management" means the officer(s) not below the rank of Executive Vice President as designated by the board of a MFB for the purpose of AML/CFT regulations; - gg.
+"Settlor" means natural or legal persons who transfer ownership of their assets to trustees by means of a trust deed or similar arrangement. - hh.
+"Suspicious Transaction Report or STR" as ascribed in AML Act 2010; and - ii.
+"Walk-in-Customer or Occasional Customer" means the person conducting occasional transactions and is not a customer having relationship with the MFB.